MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 ## Once installed

 You'll have your sensors listed above and a new light (light.tankname_light) to play with.
+You can change how long the manual simulation lasts for by changing the number.tank_name_manual_color_simulation value.

 ## Things to be aware of